junrui-liu/cs162/src/syllabus.md

 - 3 quizzes, 45%
   - held in class, no makeups
   - closed book, closed notes, closed laptops, 15-30 minutes
-  - *turn in corrections for 50% credit back at the end of the quarter*
+  - *turn in corrections for 50% credit back at the end of the session*
 - "perspectives", 5%
   - LLM policy:
     - Do not use LLMs for these reflections.
 Think for yourself. -->